 Using the CBOE’s VIX futures historic data and interpolations/extrapolations for contracts that were not traded I developed a continuous time series for 7 months of VIX futures settlement values.
 I then used that data, plus treasury bill data to compute the indexes that underly the popular long and short volatility Exchange Traded Products (ETPs) in the USA.

-This spreadsheet includes the formulas to properly format the VIX futures data and to generate the total returns (TR) and excess returns (ER) volatility indexes such as SPVXSTR, SPVXSP, and SPVXMP.
-The spreadsheet also includes the required futures and treasury data up through February 2017.
-The spreadsheet is setup such that the user can bring the spreadsheet up to the present date in a straightforward and well documented process.
-If you purchase this product I will also send you a spreadsheet via email that takes the various volatility indexes and computes many of the popular volatility exchange traded fund products (e.g., VXX, UVXY, TVIX, XIV, SVXY, ZIV) starting in March 2004.
+This product includes two spreadsheets, one that includes the formulas to properly format the VIX futures data and to generate the total returns (TR) and excess returns (ER) volatility indexes such as SPVXSTR, SPVXSP, and SPVXMP.
+The other spreadsheet included with the product uses those volatility indexes to simulate the prices of popular volatility ETPs (e.g., VXX, 1.5X UVXY, TVIX, XIV, -0.5X SVXY, ZIV, 2X UVXY, -1X SVXY) starting in March 2004.